kuaizi007/computationalphysics_N2013301020025/Exercise3.md

 ## level1&2 : Reflect My Name *To be continued*
 ###Abstract
    Theoretically, this code(if finished) is capable of printing all letters from "A" to "Z" in a dot pattern.
 However, I spend my time mainly on level3, which evidently represents my enthusiasm for Python.
-So listed as follows is my semi-manufactured code only to print my name in an arbitrary sequence.
+So listed as follows is my semi-manufactured code only to print my name with the effect of specular reflection.

 ### Code
 	from time import sleep